 Spotting disengaged employees isn’t as easy at it seems.
 Many times unhappy employees hide or give passive-aggressive hints about their discontent.
 More rare are employees…

 Today employers spend approximately $720 million a year on improving employee engagement.
-Apparently, this hasn’t been very effective, if you consider that 70 percent of employees are disengaged at their jobs.
+Apparently, this hasn’t been very effective, if you consider that 70 percent of employees are disengaged at work.

 One reason for this lack of effectiveness is disengaged employees are firstly hard to identify.
 Secondly it’s difficult to then re-engage them in their position.
 For example, it’s more likely that an employee who complains a lot is more engaged with their company than one that never asks questions at all and simply tries to blend in without being noticed.